Ionia, Chios

 Ionia (Ιωνία) is a former municipality on the island of Chios, North Aegean, Greece.
 Since the 2011 local government reform it is part of the municipality Chios, of which it is a municipal unit.
 It is located in the southeastern part of the island, and has a land area of 48.272 km².
-Its population was 3,956 at the 2011 census.
-The seat of the municipality was in Kallimasia (pop.
-958).
-Other large towns are Nenita (903), Tholopotámi (647) and Katarráktis (408).
+Its population was 3,570 at the 2021 census.
+The seat of the municipality was in Kallimasia.
+Other large towns are Nenita, Tholopotámi and Katarráktis.